Welcome to today's edition of the Rush 24-7 podcast.

 I have a statement, y'all.

-Refreshed from his uh most recent vacation to Mothers Vineyard, Mr. Obama is now concerned with jobs.
+Refreshed from his most recent vacation to Martha's Vineyard, Mr. Obama is now concerned with jobs, or more accurately, the lack of jobs under his administration.

-This is a victory of sorts because finally Mr. Obama has rediscovered there are black people in America.
+This is a victory of sorts because finally, Mr. Obama has rediscovered there are black people in America.

 And then he told his rediscovered black audience to take off their bedroom slippers, put on their marching shoes, shake it off, stop complaining, stop grumbling, stop crying.